cricadev/cricadev-website/content/blog/my-fourth-blog-post.md

 ---
-title: This blog has a very very very long title, so long that it will break the layout and it will be a very bad experience for the user
+title: This blog is the fourth
 author: "Cristian Casallas"
 dates:
   published: "2022-09-01"